Columbia suspends wrestlers over lewd texts

 - The wrestling program was put on hold earlier this week

-New York (CNN)Columbia University has suspended members of its wrestling team after a school investigation found they sent lewd and racist group messages and texts.
+New York (CNN)Columbia University has suspended members from its wrestling team after a school investigation found they sent lewd and racist group messages and texts.

 The entire wrestling program was put on hold earlier this week as the university conducted the inquiry.